RapydPayments/checkout-toolkit-demo/README.md

 # Rapyd Checkout Toolkit Demo

-Rapyd checkout toolkit integration demo
+Quickly integrate Rapyd Checkout Toolkit into your online shopping cart

-This repository contains a simple example that shows the implementation of Rapyd's checkout toolkit into an eCommerce website.
+This repository contains a simple example demonstrating how to add Rapyd's Checkout Toolkit to an eCommerce website.
+Checkout Toolkit lets you embed an iframe directly into your shopping cart payment acceptance fields.
+This ensures your customers are never redirected away from your website during the checkout process.

+Visit Rapyd's documentation where you can see more code samples and watch a demo video: https://docs.rapyd.net/build-with-rapyd/docs/checkout-toolkit

 To use this example: